 In working with Microsoft, there is access to a wealth of functionality at a remarkably low cost.
 In stark contrast to private or on-premise cloud solutions, utilizing public cloud solutions through a provider like Office 365 can be had for subscription rates between $7.50 and $19 a month.

 • Planning.
-Knowing how and what your intranet will look, feel and operate like will require a detailed analysis of your firm, its organizational culture, and your future aspirations.
+Knowing how and what your intranet solution will look, feel and operate like will require a detailed analysis of your firm, its organizational culture, and your future aspirations.
 Being able to understand how and why your systems succeed is worth the time and resources it takes to develop an effective and collective intranet solution.

 • Implementation.
-You want your team to rally around an intranet as an essential and beneficial part of their work life balance.
+You want your team to rally around an intranet solution as an essential and beneficial part of their work life balance.
 It should not be dreaded or worse discounted.
 To instill a culture of communication and collaboration, it is up to the leadership to generate and support these values across diverse teams.

 • On-going Support and Management.